Ongoing Projects and Programs

-US Fish and Wildlife, Coordination of Imperiled Plant Conservation Endowment Meetings.
-2016 - Present.
+US Fish and Wildlife Service, Coordination of Imperiled Plant Conservation Endowment Meetings.
+2016 - present.
 Grant Agreement #F11AP00169.
 IRC coordinates meetings for and organizes the development of the Florida Rare Plant Conservation Endowment (FRPCE).
-This endowment brings together members from federal and state departments, universities, botanical gardens and nonprofits to raise money and fund projects that aim to conserve rare plants found throughout the state.
+This endowment brings together members from federal and state agencies, universities, botanical gardens and nonprofits to raise money and fund projects that aim to conserve rare plants found throughout the state.

 Projects Completed in 2018

 Exotic and Nuisance Native Vegetation Control Coordination and Vegetation Monitoring for the Picayune Strand Restoration Project.
 2013-2018.
-Continuation of mapping of exotic and nuisance vegetation and coordinating exotic control efforts within a 3,000 acre area of Picayune Strand State Forest undergoing extensive hydrological and mechanical restoration.
-Agreement with SFWMD.
+A multi-year project, IRC mapped exotic and nuisance vegetation and coordinated invasive plant control efforts within Picayune Strand State Forest, which is undergoing extensive hydrological and mechanical restoration.
+Agreement with South Florida Water Management District.

 Projects Completed in 2017

 U.S. Department of the Navy.
 2016-2017.
 Contract# N62470-15-2-8013.
-IRC conducted a Rare, Threatened, and Endangered Species Survey at NAS Key West.
+IRC conducted a rare, threatened, and endangered species survey at Naval Air Station Key West.
 IRC staff surveyed for birds, reptiles, butterflies and plants on NAS Key West and its associated properties.
 Based on the collected data, IRC created a report to aid in conservation and enhancement of natural resources under the stewardship of the Navy.

 Projects Completed in 2016